Biden’s empty inflation rhetoric

 In a December 2021 working paper studying the US tariff increases in 2018-19, Aaron Flaaen and Justin Pierce estimate that shifting a domestic industry from relatively light exposure to tariffs (at the 25th percentile) to relatively heavy exposure (at the 75th percentile) was associated with a 2.7% reduction in manufacturing employment.
 Any benefits from import protection were dwarfed by the boost to input costs for domestic producers and the employment costs stemming from other countries' retaliation.

 The White House has been considering lifting the Trump tariffs for months, but it has refused to act.
 US-China relations are increasingly adversarial, and the administration is likely reluctant to de-escalate unilaterally.
-Biden also may be worried about weakening his support among labor unions (which tend to favor protectionist measures).
+Biden also may be worried about weakening his support among labour unions (which tend to favour protectionist measures).

 But if Biden is still being swayed by these considerations, then he has not in fact made fighting inflation his "top economic priority."
 The White House needs to signal that it understands the gravity of the problem.
 That means going beyond rhetoric and demagogic attacks on the supposed profiteering of domestic oil refiners.
 It means that other important priorities will need to come second.